Skip to main content

 For example, with the Api construct you can define an API in a few lines.

-new Api(stack, "API", {
+new Api(stack, "api", {

 routes: {

-"GET /notes": "services/list.main",
+"GET /notes": "functions/list.main",

-"POST /notes": "services/create.main",
+"POST /notes": "functions/create.main",

 },